udacity/ipnd-webcasts/Stage_4/2015-04-21-Generate_Notes_with_Google_App_Engine/README.md

-# Office Hours: Generate Notes with Google App Engine
+# Webcast: Generate Notes with Google App Engine

-## Office Hours Recording
+## Webcast Recording

-Here is the link to the [Office Hour Recording][recording]
+Here is the link to the [video][recording]

 ##What We Will Learn
-We will go over 3 main things in this office hours:
+We will go over 3 main things in this Webcast:
 - How to use webapp2
 - How to put your notes up on GAE
 - How `*args` and `**kwargs` work as arguments and parameters to functions